catchamonkey/CatchamonkeyAsseticFilterBundle/README.md

 ```

-Or use it in your assetic config using apply_to
+Or use it in your assetic config using apply_to (added in v0.2.0)

 ```yaml
 #app/config/config.yml